What is barrel phishing?

 Here are three simple tips you can follow to protect yourself from barrel phishing attempts:

-Know the signs of a fake message
+Know the signs of malicious links

 Although barrel phishing is an effective way for hackers to find their way to your inbox, there is no risk of consequences if there is no human response to the emails.
 You therefore need to know how to identify a phishing email.